 FIVE RHINO SPECIES FOREVER!

-Check out the World Rhino Day videos from 2011 and 2012:
+Check out the World Rhino Day videos:

 World Rhino Day 2011

 At the root of the rhino crisis is the myth that rhino horn contains curative properties.
 World Rhino Day highlights efforts to debunk the myths and diminish the demand for rhino horn.